hyperledger-archives/education/LFS171x/docs/introduction-to-hyperledger-composer.md

 ```

 To fill the property `Address` of the individual, we can create a `Concept`.<br>
-Note that `postCode` should have a specific format that can be validated using a regular expression.
+Note that `postCode` should have a specific format that can be validated using a regular expression (here we specify a Dutch post code, which is comprised by 4 numbers followed by an optional space and two capital letters).
 ```
 concept Address {
     o String addressLine